 Doulas and alternative practitioners

-Some women choose to hire a professional birth partner called a doula, to support them when they're giving birth.
-Doulas are women with lots of experience of childbirth but not necessarily medical training.
+Some women choose to hire a doula, to support them when they're giving birth.
+Doulas are women with lots of experience of childbirth but not necessarily medical or midwifery training.

 Some midwife-led units will accommodate a doula or alternative health practitioner as well as your birth partner.
 Sometimes though, centres limit the number of people you can have in the labour room with you.